Access

 Step 1: Access Directory Services

-Navigate to the directory services section in the LightBeam platform.
+Navigate to the directory services section in the LightBeam platform from the sidebar menu.

 Step 2: Connect Multiple Directory Services